 - In a medium saucepan, add in the butter and brown sugar.
 Place over medium heat and stir as the butter melts.
-Continue to stir until the butter is incorporated and let the mixture come up to a boil and boil for 1 minute.
-Be sure to continuously stir as it comes up to a boil so it doesn't burn.
+Continue to stir until the butter is incorporated and let the mixture come up to a boil.
+Once boiling, DO NOT STIR.
+Boil for 1 minute.

 - Remove the toffee from the heat and pour it evenly over the crackers.
 If the crackers move, move them back into place with a rubber spatula.